Chart Color Schemes

 Educational attainment in Alexandra Hills aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 16.9%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 42.9% of residents aged 15+ holding such qualifications - advanced diplomas at 11.8% and certificates at 31.1%.
+Bachelor degrees are most common at 12.3%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent, with 42.9% of residents aged 15+ holding them - advanced diplomas at 11.8% and certificates at 31.1%.
 Educational participation is high, with 27.8% of residents currently enrolled in formal education: 9.8% in primary, 8.4% in secondary, and 3.5% in tertiary education.

 Frequently Asked Questions - Education